The what, how, and why of short-term incentive plans

 Team/group incentives

 In a team/group incentive plan, the team or group would need to work together to achieve their performance goals.
-The reward might vary based on how much their performance changes, whether an overall goal or project is completed, or some type of a positive financial gain.
+The reward might vary based on how much their performance changes, whether an overall goal or project is completed, or whether the company achieves a positive financial gain from the team’s efforts.

-The benefits of this type of plan include:
+The benefits of this type of short-term incentive plan include:

 - Focuses the team on particular performance and behaviors